Vintage Opal Jewelry – The Nuts & Bolts

 The Victorian Period and Its Opal Jewelry

-The Victorian era, from 1837 to 1901, was a time of significant jewelry craftsmanship and design advancements.
+The Victorian era, from 1837 to 1901, was a time of significant advances in jewelry craftsmanship and design.
 During this period, opal jewelry experienced a surge in popularity, particularly during the “Grand Period” of 1860-1885.
 Queen Victoria was a great admirer of opals, often wearing them in her jewelry and presenting them to her loved ones.
 This royal endorsement helped to solidify Opal’s place in the world of fine jewelry.

 Its intricate designs and romantic sensibilities characterized Victorian opal jewelry.
 Opal and diamond cluster rings were particularly favored, showcasing the gems’ brilliance and fire interplay.
 Opal brooches, often featuring floral or nature-inspired motifs, were also popular.
 The use of gold and silver settings enhanced the opals’ beauty, creating elegant and timeless pieces.